Routes to get to Sergeant Man

 Codale Tarn from the main Easedale path

 Surprisingly there was a tent pitched next it it too – the white dot just above the tarn.
-Its not one of the more popular wild camping sites in the Lakes.
+Its not one of the more popular wild camping sites in the Lakes but its a good spot nonetheless.

 By this point it was getting very warm and I was keen to avoid a suntan so there was no time to pause.
 That was until I was almost at Sour Milk Ghyll Falls when I couldn’t resist stopping for this photo from the path.

-Sourmilk Gill just about Sour Milk Ghyll waterfall
+Sourmilk Gill just above Sour Milk Ghyll waterfall

 And one last photo stop from the track leading back towards Grasmere village in Easedale.